gawainhewitt/soundmakers_lines/README.md

-# Patterns - Harp-Style Touch Interface
+# Lines - Harp-Style Touch Interface

 A responsive web-based harp-like instrument that transforms your screen into playable vertical strings arranged in three colorful rows.
 Each string plays a note from a configurable chord arpeggio, creating an intuitive and accessible way to make music through touch, mouse, or keyboard.